Back to Blog

 Step 5: Start Paying Yourself

 Begin processing W-2 payroll at your determined reasonable salary.
-Most S Corp owners pay themselves monthly or semi-monthly.
+Most S corp owners pay themselves monthly or semi-monthly.

-Legal citation: IRC §1362(b) governs the timing and requirements for S Corp elections.
+Legal citation: IRC §1362(b) governs the timing and requirements for S corp elections.

 S Corp vs LLC: Side-by-Side Decision Framework